 Bin blocks are typically 24" tall by 24" wide and up to 72" long.
 The 72" blocks usually weigh around 3,600 lbs.
 However we do have other lengths available in different parts of the country.
 On the top of each barrier is a built in lifting loop.

 A forklift with a chain can easily lift and move bin blocks around a yard or project using the lifting loop.
 A large skidsteer can also be used to move our bin blocks.
 Each block also has a key way built on top and on one end with a corresponding reverse key way formed into the other end and in the bottom of the bin block.
 The key ways and the corresponding reverse key ways allow the bin blocks to be stacked several layers tall.
 They fit together similar to puzzle pieces.

-Bin blocks are used like concrete road barriers to block off an area from vehicle traffic.
-However, bin blocks have many additional uses since they are stack-able.
+Bin blocks are utilized like concrete road barriers to block off an area from vehicle traffic.
+However, bin blocks have many additional applications since they are stack-able.